*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Introducing Focus Frame

-When stress and distraction take over, you need something to reach for other than your phone.
+When distractions like stress or boredom take over, it helps to have something to reach for other than your phone that can actually help.

 Reset your focus in 60 seconds.